allanhechen/coursemap/README.md

 Many of the features mentioned above are still in progress!
 ```

-To deploy Coursemap, you can simply use the following Docker compose file and optionally a .env file:
+To deploy Coursemap, you can simply use the following Docker compose file and an .env file:

 ```yaml
 services: